OliviaTabares/STAT545-hw-Rodriguez-Arelis-Alexi/hw03/hw3_dplyr_ggplot2.md

 ![](hw3_dplyr_ggplot2_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-16-1.png)

 The magenta line indicates the threshold of 71.9355 years.
 We can see that the gap in European medians gets narrower over the years until 2007, as well as in the Americas.
 This narrowing trend is followed by Asia and Africa during the first years until 1997.
-Note that the values for the African counties are really below the thresholf, even in 2007, which is concerning.
+Note that the values for the African counties are really below the threshold, even in 2007, which is concerning.